jgraichen/salt-tower/README.md

 Salt Tower is designed to completely replace the usual pillar repository or can be utilized beside salts original pillar that e.g. can bootstrap a salt master with Salt Tower.

+## Questions or Need Help?

+The is a [group](https://groups.google.com/d/forum/salt-tower) and [mailing list](mailto:salt-tower@googlegroups.com).
+You can join the group [here](https://groups.google.com/d/forum/salt-tower/join) or by sending a [subscribe email](mailto:salt-tower+subscribe@googlegroups.com).

+Feel free to ask for help, discuss solutions or ideas there.
+Otherwise you can open an [issue](https://github.com/jgraichen/salt-tower/issues/new).

 ## Installation

 Recommended installation is using `pip` / `pip3` on the salt master: